dev-ay/LiveProject/README.md

 * Checks for changes to approval status when user clicks on an event (AJAX)
 * Various other features

 Initially I reloaded the calendar after each change by the user (reloading the calendar involved retrieving all events from the backend), as that was the most straightforward way to ensure that all calendar events precisely mirrored the backend database.
 While this approach was not unreasonably slow during testing, in the interest of providing the best possible user experience, I chose to modify my program design so that the backend database and frontend calendar were updated separately.
-Although this new approach required more development effort, it eliminated the need to reload the calendar each time a modification is made.
-I wished to optimize the program in case of slow user network connections and to minimize dependency on network traffic.
+Although this alternative approach required more development effort, it eliminated the need to reload the calendar each time a modification is made.
+I wanted to optimize the program in the event of a slow user network connections and to minimize dependency on network traffic.

 After my sprint concluded, I continued to make enhancements to the project on my local repository out of curiosity.
 These additions are listed under [Additional Enhancements](#Additional-Enhancements).